 - MODE is the file mode for the created directory.
 This parameter is optional.

-- EXIST_OK is the parameter is set to True the new directory will be created and overwrite even it exists.
+- EXIST_OK is the parameter is set to True the new directory will be created and overwritten even if it exists.
 This parameter is optional and the default value is False.

 First, we will start with a simple example where create a directory in the current working directory without providing the complete path of the new directory.
 We will set the name parameter of the makedirs() method.
 The name will be “backup”.